-Knowing how to season firewood & knowing how to store firewood once you have seasoned it to ensure that it stays dry will make your wood burning experience more enjoyable and easier - by using a log store correctly it can save plenty of money too.
-Your initial time and effort in learning this process and finding a good log store or making one will be worth effort in money saved.
+Knowing how to season firewood and knowing how to store firewood once you have seasoned it to ensure that it stays dry, will make your wood burning experience more enjoyable and easier.
+Using a log store correctly can save plenty of money too.
+Your initial time and effort in learning this process and finding or making a good log store will be worth the effort in money saved.

-Dry seasoned firewood from a good log store burns cleaner with less smoke and produces more heat from less wood - If you use your fire wood for cooking too, such as in an outdoor oven or chimenea then your food will taste far better too.
+Dry seasoned firewood from a good log store burns cleaner with less smoke and produces more heat from less wood.
+If you use your firewood for cooking too, such as in an outdoor oven or chimenea, then your food will also taste far better.

-One of the most important factors in drying and keeping your firewood dry is air circulation.
-To ensure proper drying your firewood should be stored in a well ventilated log store.
-There is a huge variety of log stores available - a little time to select the correct one will pay dividends.
+One of the most important factors in drying and keeping your wood dry is air circulation.
+To ensure proper drying, it should be stored in a well ventilated log store.
+There is a huge variety of log stores available and a little time to select the correct one will pay dividends.

-One of the most common errors made is to pile their firewood logs onto the ground and cover the whole pile with a tarpaulin or plastic sheeting all the way to the ground.
-Covering the whole pile all the way to the ground just seals moisture inside and encourages mould and decay to spread in the logs fast.
-This is why it is critical to choose the correct log store for the job in hand.
+One of the most common storage errors made is piling firewood logs on the ground and covering the whole pile with a tarpaulin or plastic sheeting.
+Covering the whole pile to the ground seals moisture inside and encourages mould and decay to spread in the logs fast.
+This is why it is critical to choose the correct store for the job in hand.

-Keep your firewood away from direct soil contact this will help you in keeping it clean and dry - choose a log store that has a slightly raised well ventilated floor in it.
+Keeping your firewood away from direct soil contact will help you to keep it clean and dry.
+Choose a log store that has a slightly raised well ventilated floor in it.
 If you do need to store it on the ground place something on the ground first such as a tarp or plastic sheeting for a moisture barrier.
-Just about anything that will hold it up off the ground away from the soil will work, plywood, lumber, poles or even well drained gravel is better than soil.
-Drainage for a log store is the key.
+Just about anything that will hold it up off the ground away from the soil will work.
+Plywood, lumber, poles or even well drained gravel is better than soil as drainage is the key.

-If your wood is already wet or green covering it with a tarpaulin is usually pointless and will just encourage mould.
-It is best to let it dry first in the open air or under a roof type of structure - even if it does rain it is better than complete coverage where it might sweat.
+If your wood is already wet or green, covering it with a tarpaulin is usually pointless and will encourage mould.
+It is best to let it dry first in the open air or under a roof type of structure.
+Even if it does rain it is better than complete coverage where it might sweat.
 However, green wood can go directly into a quality log store.

-Even using a shed as a log store can cause problems - it is vital that any log store has good ventilation - allow air circulation is critical in the seasoning process.
+Even using a shed as a store can cause problems.
+It is vital that any log store has good ventilation as air circulation is critical in the seasoning process.

 If you have green firewood it is usually best to store it outside in a Log Store exposed to the wind and the sun until it is seasoned.
 If you store your firewood in a shed it is best to let it season outside in the sun before putting it in the shed.

 When stacking firewood safety should be a priority.
 Make sure your stacks are stable so they will not tip over.
-Stacking firewood more than 4 feet high is asking for an accident.
-Keep a space between the stacks for proper drying but keep the space small enough to prevent children or pets from crawling between them, they could get stuck.
+Stacking more than 4 feet high is asking for an accident.
+Keep a space between the stacks for correct drying, but keep the space small enough to prevent children or pets from crawling between them.
 Keep children away from and DO NOT let then climb on firewood log stores or stacks.